toomanydaves/backapp/README.md

 `npm install -g backapp && backapp --help`

 ### Wait a sec!
 Back app!?
 Say what? ###
-If you just knew its name, **backapp**, and the fact that it's an open-source library for the web, you could be forgiven for assuming that "Back App" is for creating *app*-lications in [*Back*-boneJS](http://backbonejs.org), like, say, [Backbone.Marionette](http://) is.
+If you just knew its name, **backapp**, and the fact that it's an open-source library for the web, you could be forgiven for assuming that "Back App" is a framework for creating *app*-lications using [*Back*-boneJS](http://backbonejs.org), like, say, [Backbone.Marionette](http://) is.

 But it's not.
 At least, it's not a framework for *Backbone* applications.